 California Close to Renewing WatchandWager License

 On November 29, the California Horse Racing Board (CHRB) approved the license extension of WatchandWager by another three months.
-According to WatchandWager’s parent company, Webis Holdings this clearly indicates that the regulatory body is preparing to give the betting operator rights to continue running its activities until the end of 2020, with Webis citing December, 2020 as the possible deadline of a fully-renewed extension.
+According to WatchandWager’s parent company, Webis Holdings this clearly indicates that the regulatory body is preparing to give the betting operator rights to continue running its activities until the end of 2020, with Webis citing December 2020 as the possible deadline for a fully-renewed extension.

 Not a bad field constructed for the G1 Hollywood Derby @DelMarRacing RIVER BOYNE is the 5/2 ML favorite but faces a tough task as he takes on the local competition, plus a handful of east coast shippers.
 20 MTP pic.twitter.com/WapjVNuuHl